 5 – The Spanish Quarters (Quartieri Spagnoli)

-Despite its reputation as an area for petty crime, it is pretty safe to venture into the Spanish Quarters during the day but still beware of cell phones and wallets.
+Despite its reputation as an area for petty crime, it is pretty safe to venture into the Spanish Quarters during the day.
+Still, beware of your cell phones and wallets.

 The cult of Maradona

 Even if you’re not a soccer fan (I’m certainly not), you may have heard of Diego Armando Maradona, considered one of the best players ever.
-The Argentinian ace joined the Napoli Football Club in 1984, leading the team in the following years to unprecedented successes.
+The Argentinian ace joined the Napoli Football Club in 1984, leading the team to unprecedented successes in the following years.
 The love story between Maradona and Naples is unique in the sports environment and is still alive.
 The Spanish quarters celebrated Maradona with a mural summoning supporters and admirers from all over the world.

 6 – Toledo metro station

 Visiting a metro station may seem puzzling, but Toledo is genuinely worth it.
 If you like art, the Toledo metro station is a must.
-Just think that it’s even been declared one of the most beautiful in Europe and in the world
+As a matter of fact, it’s even been declared one of the most beautiful metro stations in Europe and in the world.

 7 – Santa Chiara monastery

 The monastery of Santa Chiara in Naples was one of the highlights of my trip.
 Santa Chiara is actually a vast complex encompassing the basilica, tombs of eminent people, and the abbey.
-Sadly, the World War II bombings severely damaged the vast basilica, destroying many art pieces and frescoes, including the ones from Giotto.
+Sadly, the World War II bombings severely damaged the basilica, destroying many art pieces and frescoes, including those from Giotto.

 The jewel in the crown is undoubtedly the cloister of Santa Chiara monastery.
 There, you can admire the beautiful 18th-century frescoes decorating the arcades.
 But what makes Naples Santa Chiara cloister unique are the columns and seats tiled with maiolica.
 Simply spellbinding.